 Yes, it is absolutely possible for a Maine Coon and a Norwegian Forest cat to live together, in peace.
 How quickly this could happen and how well they get on depends on quite a few things though.

 Firstly, the personality of the individual cat.
-If they show any neurotic tendencies (like one of ours does) then it might just not work.
-Similarly, if they are too dominant.
+If they show any neurotic tendencies (like one of ours does) then it might just not work and similarly, if they are too dominant.

 Do any of the reported health concerns manifest into a reduced lifespan for these breeds?